sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/assignment-2.md

 - Following the guides on SkeletonUI and Svelte, the index and 1 other page should use the same layout
 - `<slot />` is used to render the route content in the layout
-- Use 3 of skeleton's layout components to create a familiar website layout (header, footer, nav)

 ### 5 points - Secondary Layout